Help Us Help You: A Guide to Making Referrals and Requesting Services

 - If you choose to provide the student with the specific names of counselors (to personalize your referral), please do not offer the student any guarantees about whom he or she will see.
 Let the student know that that particular staff person may not be available for either the initial session or for ongoing counseling.

 - Inform the student that ongoing counseling (if offered) may be provided by a different person than the initial intake counselor.
 Additionally, let the student know that there may be a delay between the intake session and the start of ongoing counseling.

 - Let the student know that our Center frequently offers group therapy, which may be more effective than individual counseling in addressing his or her concerns.

-- You may find it helpful to provide the student with a copy of our Center's informational brochure, to talk about the confidentiality of our services, and to discuss the range of services available (e.g., to mention that we offer group therapy and occasional workshops as well as individual counseling).
+- You may find it helpful to provide the student with a copy of our Center's informational brochure, to talk about the confidentiality of our services, and to discuss the range of services available (e.g., to mention that we offer group therapy and workshops as well as individual counseling).

 During regular office hours, students in crisis may be seen the same day in an "emergency session."
-If you are confronted with a student in crisis and wish to refer him or her for counseling, please call our office prior to the student's arrival to provide us with some background information.
+If you are confronted with a student in crisis and wish to refer him or her for counseling, please call our office prior to the student's contacting us, to provide us with some background information.
 We will gladly consult with you about how to make the referral and discuss whether immediate intervention is necessary.
 Additionally, whenever possible, inform the student in crisis that you are sharing information with us.
-If emergency situations should arise outside of office hours, students may be referred to the Wood County Crisis Line (419/502-4673).
+If emergency situations should arise outside of office hours, students may be referred to the Wood County Crisis Line (419-502-4673).